Teaching with Technology Workshops

 When: Friday, August 15, 2025, from 10:00–11:00 a.m., on Zoom.
 Register for Why Is My Canvas Ally Score So Low?

 - Description: Are you wondering why your Canvas Ally score is still so low?
 Join our workshop to uncover the most common accessibility issues in course materials.
 You'll learn how Ally identifies barriers — such as formatting problems that affect access, engagement, and compatibility with assistive technologies — and discover simple, effective strategies to improve your scores and move closer to a barrier-free learning environment.
+Find similar workshops and learn more about Any Student, Any Classroom: Removing Barriers to Learning.

 Getting Started in Canvas

-- When: Monday, August 18, 2025, from 11:00 a.m. - 12:00 p.m., on Zoom.
+- When: Monday, August 18, 2025, from 11:00 a.m.–12:00 p.m., on Zoom.
 Register for Getting Started in Canvas.

 - Description: Explore ways to use Canvas to facilitate student learning.
 This workshop will address how to create and share announcements, post a syllabus, add and organize content in ways that help students succeed, and publish your course.